Case Study — YieldSphere

 Market Data as Real-Time, Not Batch

-Rolling Forward P&L Over Period-Close Only
+Rolling NAV Over Period-Close Only

 Results